-Quicksort is fast, really fast.
-Prof Emara calls it a legendary sorting algorithm.
-It uses a divide-and-conquer approach — for some array and some index , if all the elements to the left of are less than , and all elements to the right are greater than , then we know that arr[x] is in the correct position.
+Quicksort is a fast sorting algorithm.
+It uses a divide-and-conquer approach — for an array and an index , if all elements to the left of are less than , and all elements to the right are greater than , then we know A[x] is in the correct position.
 We call this index a pivot.

-It has a time complexity of and .
+It has a time complexity of average-case and worst-case .

 We can take the first element as the pivot.
 Then, we set some left and right indices of the array to sort within.
 We increment left by one index to look for arr[left] > pivot.
 We decrement right to look for arr[right] < pivot.
 We can then quicksort the left and right sub-arrays until one recursive layer of QS has low > high.